 Although content creation can be expensive, blogs are inexpensive to maintain.
 Content audits allow you to review your existing content, checking logistics, consistency and accuracy every 3-12 months.

-A Call-to-Action directs viewers to a piece of content, after submitting their information they can download it.
-For instance, you may offer a free report template in return for some basic information.
+A call-to-action directs viewers to take a specific action, whether it's a downloadable resource or a call.
+For example, you may offer a free report template in return for some basic information, like an email address.

-CTA’s are effective as they show interest in your brand, which qualifies them as a lead and moves them further down the marketing and sales funnel.
+CTAs are effective as you can assume someone is interested in your business if they take action, which qualifies them as a lead and moves them further down the sales funnel.

 There are so many social media platforms to select when sharing your content.
 It’s important you pick the right platform and deliver the right message.

-Many businesses and businessmen use LinkedIn to network and promote professional content.
-Contrastingly, YouTube promotes videos so you would be delivering the message in a different style.
+Many businesses and business people use LinkedIn to network and promote professional content, whereas YouTube promotes videos so you would be delivering the message in a different style.

 If you’re manufacturing women’s clothes, Pinterest would be an ideal platform to share your content on.
 It’s all about building knowledge of where your customers are.